sammy271828/machine-learning/README.md

-To eventually contain coding projects related to machine learning
+projects related to machine learning